aidenbg/TypeFX/README.md

 # TypeFX
 Tired of your boring print statement?
-Use TypeFX instead to produce a typing effect whenever you want to print something in python.
+Use TypeFX to make your python statements more interesting in python.

+### Basic Syntax
 t(txt, time)

 'txt' is the text you want to write